BOOK AND SAVE: Up to 20% off select cabins and departures for the 23/24 season and up to 25% on the 24/25 season.

 Discover the most spectacular continent on Earth as you witness the incredible wildlife and breathtaking landscapes of Antarctica on this classic Antarctic adventure.
 Intricately shaped icebergs, seals basking on ice floes, busy penguin rookeries and waterways alive with whales and seals are all part of this memorable voyage.
 Explore historic sites and scientific stations, kayak through narrow channels in search of wildlife, and maybe spend a night camped out on the ice.

-*Save up to 20% discount on the 2023/24 season valid for new bookings until 31 Mar 2023.
+*Save up to 20% discount on the 2023/24 season & up to 25% discount on the 2024/2025 season.
+Valid for new bookings until 30 Sep 23.
 Offer available on selected cabin categories and selected departures only with some exclusions.
 Not combinable with any other promotion.
 Offers apply to new bookings only.
 Cabins are subject to availability and currency fluctuations.
 Further conditions apply, please contact us for more information.

 PLEASE NOTE: Pricing is subject to change and availability at the time of booking.
 Contact us for more information.